 Epidemiologic studies have shown associations between several nutritional factors and cataract risk.
-These factors have not been tested in controlled intervention trials, however.
-The principal factors under study are described below.
+These factors have not been tested in controlled intervention trials, but the principal factors under study are listed below:

 Maintaining serum lipids within established norms.
-Researchers have identified relationships between elevated levels of triglycerides, chylomicrons, and VLDL and increased cataract risk., There appears to be an inverse association between HDL concentrations and cataract risk.,
+Researchers have identified relationships between elevated levels of triglycerides, chylomicrons, and very-low-density lipoprotein and increased cataract risk., There appears to be an inverse association between high-density lipoprotein concentrations and cataract risk.

 Maintain blood glucose levels within established norms.
-Diabetes mellitus and a diet high in poor-quality carbohydrate increase cataract risk., High-fiber complex carbohydrates from whole grains, beans, and vegetables are protective (see Diabetes mellitus chapter).
+Diabetes mellitus increases cataract risk.
+Diets including larger quantities of high-glycemic-index foods have been found to be associated with increased risk.
+High-fiber complex carbohydrates from whole grains, beans, and vegetables, conversely, appear to be protective (see Diabetes Mellitus chapter).

 Modifying fat intake.
-Cataract risk may be influenced by the type and amount of dietary fat.
-Compared with those eating the least fat (25% of calories), those eating the highest amount (37%) had a 10% greater risk for cataract., Women consuming the highest percentage of energy from essential fatty acids (6% of calories from linoleic acid and ~ 0.7% calories from alpha-linolenic acid) had over twice the risk for cataract, compared with those consuming the least (4% and ~ 0.5%, respectively).
+Cataract risk could be influenced by the type and amount of dietary fat.
+Compared with those eating the least fat (25% of calories), those eating the highest amount (37%) had a 10% greater risk for cataract., Women consuming the highest percentage of energy from essential fatty acids (6% of calories from linoleic acid and ~ 0.7% calories from alpha-linolenic acid) had over twice the risk for cataract compared with those consuming the least (4% and ~ 0.5%, respectively).

 In the Nurses Health Study involving more than 71,000 women, eating fish > 3 times per week was associated with a 12% lower risk for cataract extraction compared with women eating the least fish.
 The Blue Mountains Eye Study found a roughly 40% lower cataract risk in individuals who consumed the highest amount of total omega-3 fatty acids, but found no protective effect from fish consumption alone.

 Avoiding dairy products.
-Persons with heterozygous galactokinase deficiency and elderly persons who have diminished activity of this enzyme are at greater risk for cataract.
-Dairy products, which contribute most of the galactose to the diet, should be avoided in these patients.
+Persons with heterozygous galactokinase deficiency and elderly persons who have diminished activity of this enzyme are at higher risk for cataract., Dairy products, which contribute most of the galactose to the diet, should be avoided in these patients.

 Eating more fruits and vegetables.
-Since antioxidant-rich diets have been associated with a lower risk of cataract, incorporation of more vegetables and fruits may prevent or slow the condition’s progression.
+Since antioxidant-rich diets are associated with a lower risk of cataracts, the incorporation of more vegetables and fruits may prevent or slow the condition’s progression.

-Vegetarian and vegan dietary pattern.
-Researchers in the UK looked at the diets of 27,670 non-diabetic participants in the European Prospective Investigation into Cancer and Nutrition study (EPIC-Oxford) and found a decrease in risk among those who ate the least meat, with vegetarian and vegan diets being the most protective.
+Vegetarian and vegan dietary patterns.
+Researchers in the UK examined the diets of 27,670 nondiabetic participants in the European Prospective Investigation into Cancer and Nutrition study (EPIC-Oxford) and found a decrease in risk in cataract formation among those who ate the least meat, with vegetarian and vegan diets being the most protective.

 Avoidance of alcohol.
 Compared with nondrinkers, individuals who consumed more than 2 glasses per week of any type of alcohol (beer, wine, or distilled spirits) had a 13% higher risk for nuclear opacity.
 In the Swedish Mammography Cohort study of nearly 35,000 women, having 1 drink per day was associated with a 7% greater risk for cataract extraction compared with avoiding alcohol.